ScottLogic/Technology-Carbon-Standard/pages/categories/operational.md

 {% include linkedHeading.html heading="Cloud Services" level=3 %}

-The emissions associated with cloud platform services like compute, storage and networking.
+The emissions associated with cloud platform services like compute, storage, and networking.
 Services are backed by computing hardware with associated upstream and operational emissions.
-The proportion of such emissions attributable to an organisation will vary based on service, server instance types and region.
+The proportion of such emissions attributable to an organisation will vary based on service, server instance types, and region.

 [Read more about cloud services.](../information/cloud)